simonw/google-drive-to-sqlite/README.md

     google-drive-to-sqlite auth --auth ~/google-drive-auth.json

 The `auth` command also provides options for using a different scope, Google client ID and Google client secret.
-You can use these to create your own custom authentication tokens that can work with other Google APIs.
+You can use these to create your own custom authentication tokens that can work with other Google APIs, see [issue #5](https://github.com/simonw/google-drive-to-sqlite/issues/5) for details.

 Full `--help`: